-Looking at allergy rates by region, the Asthma and Allergy Foundation of America found these cities to be the most challenging places to live for spring allergy sufferers:
+Looking at allergy rates by region, the Asthma and Allergy Foundation of America found the 10 worst cities for spring allergies in the United States.

 - Richmond, Virginia

 - Springfield, Massachusetts